 Restoration work is intended to address particular forms of primary and secondary damage.
 The term “remediation” may be used to describe a more comprehensive cleanup and rebuilding effort.
 Remediation may involve content restoration, mold testing and the removal and replacement of ruined building materials.

-The cost of repairing water damage can range from several thousand dollars up to tens of thousands of dollars for repairing extensive damage resulting from flood conditions.
+The cost of home water damage restoration can range from several hundred dollars up to thousands of dollars for repairing extensive damage resulting from flood conditions.
 Property owners should do everything that they can to ensure that the majority of mitigation, restoration and remediation costs are covered under a homeowners or commercial property policy, endorsement or rider.